AntiRain114/plant-monitor/README.md

 3. Configuration File: Create an arduino_secrets.h file with your WiFi and MQTT broker credentials
 4. Code Upload: Using the Arduino IDE, upload the provided code to the ESP8266.
 5. Debugging: Monitor the serial output of the ESP8266 for debugging information.
+6. When actually running, please use a power supply that can provide 3-6V input to ensure stable power supply.
+At the same time, ensure that the WiFi environment is warm and can successfully connect to the network.

 ## Code Structure